BestReviews is reader-supported and may earn an affiliate commission. Details

 Trampoline-related injuries do happen, so we recommend one of these as a precaution, especially if children will be bouncing.

-Many come with this already, but you can also select one separately.
+Many come with a safety enclosure, but if not, you can also select one separately.

 All trampolines have a maximum weight limit, generally between about 180 and 400 pounds.
 As a rule, larger trampolines have higher weight limits.

-If you're heavier than average, or if multiple people want to bounce at the same time, make sure you choose a trampoline with a high enough weight limit.
+If you're heavier than average, or if multiple people want to bounce at the same time, choose a trampoline with a high enough weight limit.

 A high-quality frame is essential if you want a trampoline that will stand the test of time.
-Cheaper frames will rust, bend, or warp, whereas a top-notch frame will last for years to come.
+A cheap frame will rust, bend, or warp, whereas a top-notch frame will last for years.
 Many of our favorite trampolines have a galvanized steel frame for durability.

 Also consider the frame height.
 While the height of the frame doesn't make too much difference overall, if the jumping surface is too high off the ground, users will probably need a ladder or step for mounting the trampoline, especially small children.

 Springs give a trampoline its bounce, so quality springs are a must.
 If you see a trampoline for sale with a price that looks too good to be true, it probably has low-quality springs that will rust and degrade over time.

 Look for a trampoline with durable, high-quality springs that resist rust.